 This procedure may be used along with additional surgical techniques.
-For example, if the surgeon performs arthroscopy on a shoulder joint and determines that the rotator cuff has been torn, a rotator cuff repair may be added to the surgery.
+For example, if the surgeon performs arthroscopy on a knee joint and determines that the ACL has been torn, a ACL RECONSTRUCTION may be added to the surgery.

-One of the benefits of this minimally invasive approach is that this surgery is typically done on an outpatient basis, with the patient returning home the same day.
+One of the benefits of this minimally invasive approach is that this surgery is typically done on an DAYCARE basis, with the patient returning home the same day or next day.
 Recovery is usually quicker than with comparable procedures performed “open” with a much larger incision.

 Why Is Arthroscopy surgery Necessary?